 Let’s face it, plant growers lie.
 To be fair, it’s more like incomplete truths than all out lies, but no nursery is going to label a plant with “Under ideal circumstances this plant is great, but most of the time it really just sucks”.
 So you’re left with the task of discovering your plant’s dirty little secrets the hard way: after you’ve already had it in the ground for a good long time and it’s already caused a lot of problems.

 Take my grapes, for instance.
 In that mass of greenery in the picture above are actually four different varieties.
 However, you are pretty much seeing only one.
 The dark green leaves are from my Corinth grape.
 Under those “ideal circumstances” it produces massive quantities of clusters of tiny, sweet grapes.
 Sadly, it turns out it is highly susceptible to powdery mildew (which our climate just so happens to be conducive to growing) and so the grapes don’t develop, the vines smell like wet dog, and then the mildew spreads to my other vines.
 Not only that, but this thing is super aggressive and it just doesn’t play nice with the other grapes.
 This winter it is going to be repurposed into fire wood and compost, and I’m starting over with something else.
-(Get real information on the good, the bad, and the ugly of the plants I grow here).

 Another plant I’m totally regretting planting is “Olallieberry”.
 It never fruited, and then strangled my Ebony King blackberry, which promptly caused it to be unceremoniously dug up.
 Two years later we are still pulling suckers out of the ground.
 Did I mention it’s thorny?
 Yeah.
 Fun.